-At Cox Padmore Skolnik & Shakarchy LLP (CPS&S), a firm with offices in New York, New Jersey and Colorado, experienced attorneys bring valuable knowledge from multiple perspectives to employment agreement disputes.
+At Cox Padmore Skolnik & Shakarchy LLP (CPS&S), a firm with offices in New York (in New York City and Great Neck), New Jersey and Colorado, experienced attorneys bring valuable knowledge from multiple perspectives to employment agreement disputes.
 Because we frequently advise entrepreneurs, established businesses and professionals on such contracts and draft them for specific business purposes, our lawyers are well equipped to handle issues of enforceability under applicable law and employer/employee recourse in disputes involving:

 - Ex-employee rights and restrictions under non-compete, non-solicitation and confidentiality agreements — as they pertain to pursuing the former employer's clients, using or sharing inside information and other situations